-Welcome to Boulder, Utah: slickrock hiking capitol
+Welcome to Boulder, Utah: slickrock hiking capital

 of planet earth.

 As you swoop into Boulder on Hwy 12, you’re entering the last town in the U.S.

 to have mail delivered by mule.
 That’s because it was unreachable by car until long after cars were common elsewhere.

 The highway wasn’t completed until 1940 and wasn’t entirely paved until 1971.
 Today, Boulder is the farthest hamlet from

 a U.S. interstate.
 And its continued isolation is assured, because a great wilderness wraps around it, including Grand Staircase—Escalante National Monument.

 This nearly 1.9-million-acre monument is fissured with chasms, lacerated by canyons, imbued with every color in the red-rock palette, and studded with arches, natural bridges, domes, reefs, buttes, and hoodoos.
 It's also pounded by year-round sunshine, blessed with profound serenity, and infused with the mystery of an ancient culture.
 Because slickrock is pervasive here, on-foot exploration opportunities are infinite, always fascinating, often blissful.

 Welcome to Boulder, Utah—slickrock hiking capital of planet earth, and home of Utah Slickrock Guides.
 We live here because we love it here.
 Let us show you why.